A relativistic treatment of accretion disk torques on extreme mass ratio inspirals around spinning black holes: Conclusions

 Finally, it would be straightforward to extend the approach introduced in Paper I to model intermediate mass ratio inspirals.
 However, depending on the mass ratio, the SCO in such inspirals could open a gap in the disk, leading to complicated gap-opening dynamics that can only be modeled numerically~\cite{Paardekooper:2023}.

 \acknowledgements We thank Yuri Levin for bringing our attention to the possibility that the accretion onto the SCO could potentially cause a torque reversal.
-A.~H.~K.~R.~and N.~Y.~acknowledge support from the Simons Foundation through Award No. 896696, the NSF through Grant No. PHY-2207650, and NASA through Grant No. 80NSSC22K0806.
+A.~H.~K.~R.~and N.~Y.~acknowledge support from the Simons Foundation through Award No. 896696, the NSF through Grant No. PHY-2207650, NASA through Grant No. 80NSSC22K0806 and the Simons Foundation International through Award No. SFI-MPS-BH-00012593-01.
 C.~F.~G. acknowledges support from the NSF through AST 20-34306.
 Parts of this work were completed at the Aspen Center for Physics, which is supported by National Science Foundation grant PHY-2210452.